kiboschool/setup-guides/git-and-github.md

 Watch a video of this walkthrough ([Windows](https://www.loom.com/share/3d455cc0b40a473cbc4dca356dfd9bf5))

-## Sign up for a Github Account
+## 1. Sign up for a Github Account

 Navigate to https://github.com/join and sign up for a Github account using your Kibo email address.
 Store your credentials in your _password manager_ (you should do this for all new logins).

 If you already have a GitHub account, you should instead add your Kibo email address to your Github account.
 [This guide explains how](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/adding-an-email-address-to-your-github-account)

-## Configure Git
+## 2. Configure Git

-Open your terminal (Cmder or Iterm2) and configure your name and email settings for Git.
+Open your terminal (Cmder) and configure your name and email settings for Git.

 ```sh
 git config --global user.email "you@example.com"